Poverty relief in Bijie: from trial zone to model zone

 The hill in front of Changyan used to be corn farms, but now it is covered with 429 greenhouses.

-The roses are sold to big cities such as Kunming in Yunan Province and Chongqing Municipality, in the main flower markets.
+The roses are sold to big cities such as Kunming in Yunnan Province and Chongqing Municipality, in the main flower markets.

-Apart from roses, strawberries and dragon fruits are also maintained in the greenhouses.
-This significantly boosts the income of the villagers.
+Apart from roses, strawberries and dragon fruits are also planted in the greenhouses.
+This has significantly boosted the income of the villagers.

+Women farmers turn the soil in a leek farm in Haizi village, Linquan town of Qianxi county.
+Photo: Li Hao/GT

-Since 2017, the Evergrande Group, an estate property giant based in South China's Guangdong Province, has helped build a number of greenhouses.
+Since 2017, the Evergrande Group, an estate property giant based in South China's Guangdong Province, has helped build these greenhouses.

 The 429 greenhouses match the 429 poverty-stricken households in the village.
-Each household can receive 35 percent of the profits, which means a yearly income of 4,000 yuan on average.
+Each household can receive 35 percent of the profits, which means an annual income of 4,000 yuan.

 On September 26, the Guizhou provincial government announced that Qianxi has shaken off the label of poverty in 2017, the first country to do so in Bijie.